You may always be interested in learning a foreign language. But picking a language that suits you best can be exciting yet challenging.

 Ultimately, deciding which language to learn depends on your interests and goals.
 Both French and German are excellent choices and can provide a rewarding experience.

-The educational system of Germany is one of the best in the world.
-For students, learning German opens many doors and gives them fantastic opportunities.
+Germany’s educational system is one of the best in the world.
+Learning German opens many doors and gives students fantastic opportunities.

 German-speaking Europe has a prosperous economy.
 Germany plays a significant role in the international trade powerhouse.
 Due to this, German is beneficial for business and professional purposes.